tim-kos/frey/README.md

  - [x] Port plan
  - [x] Port launch
  - [x] Port backup
+ - [ ] Use FREY_TARGETS or swap out terraformInventory, to target localhost on Travis and some Vagrant box on OSX with `install`
  - [ ] Vagrant support
  - [ ] Port install
  - [ ] Port upload